netfirms/jo-transport-web/README.md

 - **shrink-to-fit=no**: Prevents iOS from automatically scaling down content to fit the viewport

 This configuration was implemented to fix page size differences between local development environments and GitHub Pages deployment.

+## Firebase Google Analytics Integration

+The website is integrated with Firebase Google Analytics to track user interactions and gather insights about website usage.
+To set up Firebase Google Analytics:

+1. Create a Firebase project
+2. Register your web app
+3. Update the configuration in `js/firebase-init.js`
+4. Deploy your website

+For detailed instructions, see the [Firebase Setup Guide](FIREBASE_SETUP.md).

+### Tracked Events

+The following events are automatically tracked:

+- **Page Views**: When users visit any page
+- **Outbound Link Clicks**: When users click on links to external websites
+- **Form Submissions**: When users submit the quote request form
+- **Service Card Clicks**: When users click on service cards

+You can add custom event tracking using the `trackEvent()` function.
+See the [Firebase Setup Guide](FIREBASE_SETUP.md) for examples.

 ## Contact